5 Small Business Trends In 2021

 The overriding message has been that people need to look after one another where they live.
 Neighbourhood companies are seeing fostering personal connections with locals give them a key edge over bigger competitors.
 2021 will see these small business trends continue and strengthen.
 It’s not the end of the global village, but life is going to be more local.

 Consumer Engagement Online Will Increase

 Unsurprisingly, internet usage boomed in 2020.
 People are spending more time online than ever before, and small businesses are increasingly moving into the digital space.
 So, while there are more potential eyes on a firm’s online presence, there are also more businesses competing for attention.

 Digital marketing will surge this year as small companies battle to leverage online engagement and build digital communities.
 Becoming active on social media will become increasingly important through 2021 to promote sales, marketing and customer service.
 Social media is a major source of news and information as well as a place to stay in touch with friends.

 With the launch of Facebook Shops, Pinterest Shopping Ads and the like, social media is now a vast e-commerce platform.
 Increasingly, products will be marketed and bought on “shoppable posts” without leaving the app.
 Small businesses will increasingly adopt “social commerce” to reach their customers and sell product.

 Finally, with the importance of online engagement increasing, expect many companies to build user reviews into their marketing strategy this year.
-Online customer reviews were already influencing 95% of online purchasing decisions pre-pandemic.
+Online customer reviews were already influencing over 93% of online purchasing decisions pre-pandemic.
 With millions of people feeling a financial pinch due to COVID-19, positive online reviews from customers will help to secure much needed sales.